asantos00/website/content/blog/second-adventure-in-deno-land.md

 [This is the file on GitHub](https://github.com/asantos00/deno-twitter-popular/blob/master/public/index.html)

-Which uses the client that was initially written in _deno_, and is now a js file.
+This code uses client that was initially written in _deno_, and is now a js file.

 Now, this `public` folder can be served by any webserver.
 Since we're talking about _deno_, we can take advantage of it and serve the files with standard library's file server.